projecthuman-repo/Spotstitch-WebApp/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Spotstitch is a web application that allows businesses to manage their inventory and sales.
+Spotstitch is a AR based web application that allows businesses to manage their inventory and sales.

 ### Built With